CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/brand-elements/color-palette.md

 ## Accessibility
 While the color palette is flexible, not all color combinations will meet Web Content Accessibility Guidelines.
 The following color combinations are valid, and will pass WCAG AA contrast ratios.

 To verify that other color combinations pass the WCAG standards you can use an <a href="http://webaim.org/resources/contrastchecker/" class="external">online color contrast checker</a>.
-You can also download the WAVE
+You can also <a href="http://wave.webaim.org/extension/" class="external">download the FireFox or Chrome browser extension</a> or use the <a href="http://wave.webaim.org/">online version</a> of the WAVE toolbar to check accessibly of webpages.

 <div class="row">
 <div class="medium-12 columns">